Light and fluffy vegan omelette with deep, earthy chickpea flavour, stuffed to bursting with delicious sautéed vegetables & cashew cheese.

 - While this is happening add a drop of oil to your sauté pan and sauté the asparagus gently with some salt and pepper.

 - Warm a fry pan over a medium heat with a tiny drop of oil.
 The least you can get away with.
-You know you're pan.
+You know your pan.
 If it's a really super-duper non-stick one you can get away with none.
 If it's pretty good use a tiny drop and if it's not great use a bit more.

 - Gently and gradually fold the garbanzo bean flour into the aquafaba with a metal spoon until just combined.